anychain/data_platform/README.md

-# EssE data platform
+# data platform

-EssE Data Platform(EDP) is an integrated data platform that :
+Data Platform(ADP) is an integrated data platform that :

 1. Built on top of OpenSource projects
 2. Easy to use and manage